 Over the weekend, Biden, 76, made several slip-ups in Iowa, likely adding fuel to voter concerns about his age and ability to take on President Donald Trump next fall.

-Here’s a running list of Biden’s slip-ups that The Federalist will be updating throughout the campaign:
+Here’s a running list of Biden’s slip-ups that The Federalist will update throughout the campaign.

 Biden Says He Was Vice President During Parkland Massacre